Logo Design Trends 2026

 Following a trend isn’t the same as chasing what’s fashionable.
 Trends reflect long-term shifts, while fads are fleeting.
 As legendary designer Tom Geismar once said, "Nothing goes out of style faster than the latest fashion."
 That’s why trends should be seen as opportunities for evolution — not rules to follow blindly.

 At Svyazi.
-Communications agency, we help startups and businesses across UAE, Saudi Arabia (KSA), Qatar, Bahrain, and the GCC create brand identities that are bold, strategic, and memorable — from logo and brand guidelines to website and social media design
+Creative agency, we help startups and businesses across UAE, Saudi Arabia (KSA), Qatar, Bahrain, and the GCC create brand identities that are bold, strategic, and memorable — from logo and brand guidelines to website and social media design

 Rounded Forms and Text Experiments